pixelated-rain/.dotfiles/DOCUMENTATION.md

 the folder for managing `nixpkgs` and `home-manager` dependencies. graphics drivers are also in here. currently, both `modules/core` and `modules/home` have a `default.nix` file which just imports all of the packages of interest.

-a major current goal is to introduce new per-host variables to group whether or not some packages should be installed on a given device. for example, it seems unlikely that steam should be installed on a device with no dedicated graphics. similarly, there should be a variable for whether TeXLive should be installed on a given device, since it is huge and significantly slows down build times.